Our impact

 By the time I had the wonderful news from PAN, I had already called my specialty pharmacy and told them to terminate my prescription and was prepared to go without medication.

-Patricia Reeser, PAN grant recipient
+Patricia Reeser, PAN Foundation grant recipient

 Increased medication adherence